UpLift: An Island on the Land

 A Multimedia Installation and Portfolio of California Images

 came to California to surf on the tsunami of technology

-would overtake not only the art world but also
+that would overtake not only the art world

 was here that we chose to extend the parameters

 of our multi-process practice into the digital realm.

 the beauty and diversity of our adopted state.

 a natural progression